 Materials.
 Each experimental trial presented one target object amid 19 distractors.
 Targets and distractors were capitalized four-letter words in 18-point Helvetica enclosed in rectangles with 1-point borders.
 Roughly 700 words were used.
 They were collected from the first two levels of Wired.com, filtered for profanity, and limited to one or two syllables to facilitate vocal repetition during the search.
-Experimental software was written with Macromedia Director.

 Two banners appeared among the targets and distractors.
 Figure 1 presents the four banner types tested: (a) blank, (b) animated commercial, (c) static commercial, and (d) flashing text.
 One hundred ten animated banners were selected from reputable commercial Web sites including the New York Times, AOL, and Alta Vista.
 Static banners consisted of a representative frame from each animated banner.
-Flashing text banners were introduced as an extreme variety of animation: Large black text alternately
+Flashing text banners were introduced as an extreme variety of animation: large black text alternately appeared on the left and right halves of a cyan rectangle every 150 msec.
+Flashing text banners cycled asynchronously, offset from each other by 80 msec.
+Text for these banners was randomly generated from the target and distractor words for a given trial.
+Figure 2 shows the screen layout.
+The target and distractors were arranged in three columns of eight rows.
+Banners spanned two columns each, removing four distractors per trial.
+Banners emerged in random rows, analogous to the unpredictable placement of ads on the Web, and targets appeared in all 24 positions across the experiment.